Contrast-Security-OSS/contrast-gradle-plugin/README.md

 gradle build contrastInstall
 ```

 * The next step is to run the application with the java agent.
-We will want to check 2 things **after** this step.
-1) That the test application is running at `http://localhost:8080` & 2) that the application shows up within TeamServer.
 ```
 cd path/to/Contrast-Sample-Gradle-Application/build
 java -javaagent:contrast.jar -Dcontrast.appname=mytestapp -Dcontrast.server=mytestserver -jar libs/Contrast-Sample-Gradle-Application-0.0.1-SNAPSHOT.jar
 ```
-* In your TeamServer verify that the application with the appname specified in the command above shows up.
+Now, verify that your application is running here: That the test application is running at http://localhost:8080

+Next, verify that the applicaiton shows up on Teamserver.

-* In the VehicleMPG projects build.gradle we will now edit the contrastConfiguration to specify the appName and serverName that we setup in the previous step.
+* In the VehicleMPG projects build.gradle we will now edit the contrastConfiguration to specify the appName and serverName from Teamserver
 ```
 contrastConfiguration {
     username = "alreadySetup"